Developers looking to build on 66 acres of land in the Cromwell Valley will find themselves unable to do so if one county councilman has his way.

 The land, Marks said in a statement, includes property owned by Baltimore City, a homeowner's association, and private property owners north of Satyr Hill Road, east of Littlewood Road and south of Cromwell Bridge Road.

-At a meeting back in February, Marks told the Cromwood-Conventry Community Association he could not change the zoning on the controversial development, but that he would work to lower development potential in the neighborhood.
+, Marks told the Cromwood-Conventry Community Association he could not change the zoning on the controversial development, but that he would work to lower development potential in the neighborhood.

 "I will raise an issue this CZMP cycle that will allow for the zoning of these properties to go as low as DR1—that's the lowest zoning you can get," Marks said at the meeting.